PoisotLab/ms_networkary_classifiers/README.md

-Ecological networks are a backbone for key ecological and evolutionary processes; yet enumerating all of the interactions between $S$ species is a daunting task, as it scales with $S^2$, *i.e.* the squared species richness [@Martinez1992ConCon].
-Recent contributions to the field of ecological network prediction [@Strydom2021RoaPre; @Becker2022OptPre; @Pichler2020MacLea] highlight that although interactions can be predicted by adding ecologically relevant information (in the form of, *e.g.* traits), we do not have robust guidelines as to how the predictive ability of these models should be evaluated, nor about how the models should be trained.
+Species interactions, forming ecological networks, are a backbone for key ecological and evolutionary processes; yet enumerating all of the interactions between $S$ species is a daunting task, as it scales with $S^2$, *i.e.* the squared species richness [@Martinez1992ConCon].
+Recent contributions to the field of ecological network prediction [@Strydom2021RoaPre; @Becker2022OptPre;
+@Pichler2020MacLea] highlight that although interactions can be predicted by adding ecologically relevant information (in the form of, *e.g.* traits), we do not have robust guidelines as to how the predictive ability of models recommending species interactions should be evaluated, nor about how these models should be trained.
 Here, by relying on simple derivations and a series of simulations, we formulate a number of such guidelines, specifically for the case of binary classifiers derived from thresholded values.
 Specifically, we conduct an investigation of the models in terms of their skill (ability to make the right prediction), bias (trends towards systematically over-predicting one class), class imbalance (the relative number of cases representing interactions), and show how these effects interact.
-We conclude on the fact that models with the best interaction-scale predictive score do not necessarily result in the most accurate representation of the network.
+We conclude on the fact that models with the best interaction-scale predictive score do not necessarily result in the most accurate representation of the true network.

-The prediction of ecological interactions shares conceptual and methodological issues with two fields in biology: species distribution models (SDMs), and genomics.
+The prediction of ecological interactions shares conceptual and methodological issues with two fields in biology: species distribution modelling (SDMs), and genomics.
 SDMs suffers from issues affecting interactions prediction, namely low prevalence (due to sparsity of observations/interactions) and data aggregation (due to bias in sampling some locations/species).
-In previous work,
-@Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS; which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' is affected both by prevalence and bias.
-Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data, or ways to remedy the imbalance. @Steen2021SpaThi show that, when applying spatial thinning (a process that has no analogue in networks), the best approach to train ML-based SDMs varies according to the balancing of the dataset, and the evaluation measures used.
-This suggests that there is no single "recipe" that is guaranteed to give the best model.
+An important challenge lies in the fact that the best measure to quantify the performance of a model is not necessarilly a point of consensus (these methods, their interpretation, and the way they are measured, are covered in depth in the next section).
+In previous work, @Allouche2006AssAcc suggested that Cohen's $\kappa$ agreement score ($\kappa$ thereafter) was a better test of model performance than the True Skill Statistic (TSS; which we refer to as Youden's informedness thereafter); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness is affected both by prevalence and bias.
+Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data, or ways to remedy the imbalance. @Steen2021SpaThi show that, when applying spatial thinning (artificially re-balancing observation data in space to avoid artifacts due to auto-correlation), the best approach to train ML-based SDMs varies according to the balancing of the dataset, and the evaluation measures used; there is no single "recipe" that is guaranteed to give the best model.
 By contrast to networks, SDMs have the advantage of being able to both thin datasets to remove some of the sampling bias [*e.g.* @Inman2021ComSam], but also to create pseudo-absences to inflate the number of supposed negatives in the dataset [*e.g.* @Iturbide2015FraSpe].
+These powerful ways to remove data bias often have no analogue in networks, removing one potential tool from our methodological toolkit, and making the task of network prediction through classification potentially more demanding, and more prone to underlying data biases.

-An immense body of research on machine learning application to life sciences is focused on genomics [which has very specific challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated recommendations that do not necessarily match the current best-practices for SDMs, and therefore hint at the importance of domain-specific guidelines.
-@Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over
-$F_1$, as a protection against over-inflation of predicted results;
+An immense body of research on machine learning application to life sciences is focused on genomics [which has very specific challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated recommendations that do not necessarily match the current best-practices for SDMs, and therefore hint at the importance of domain-specific guidelines. @Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over $F_1$, as a protection against over-inflation of predicted results; @Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of $\kappa$ means that a worse classifier can be picked over a better one; similarly,
-@Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of $\kappa$ means that a worse classifier can be picked over a better one; similarly, @Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
-More recently, @Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative of the actual imbalance.
+@Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
+More recently,
+@Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative of the actual imbalance.
+In a way, the measures themselves need not be a strong focus for network prediction, as they are routinely used in other field; the discipline-specific question we seek to address is: 'which metric should be employed when predicting networks, and how to optimize it?'.

 Species interaction networks are often under-sampled [@Jordano2016SamNet;
 @Jordano2016ChaEco], and this under-sampling is structured taxonomically